MANUFACTURING HUB

 Prime Contractor Flow-Down Requirements

-Many large primes are including cybersecurity requirements directly in subcontract agreements.
+Large primes are including cybersecurity requirements in subcontract agreements.
 These requirements arrive through contracts, not rulemaking, which means they can appear with less warning.

 Resources